e271828e/Flight.jl/docs/notes/design/framework_spec.md

   owning boundary in one visible block ([§6.1](#61-connections-and-hierarchy)): `Ldg` ORs its three legs through a junction ([§6.2](#62-aggregation-explicit-summing-junctions)'s ownership idiom, [§13.7](#137-tooling-consequences-provenance-and-the-component-library)'s library) and exports one `damaged` face; intermediate assemblies are untouched.
-Each *generic* seam costs one export entry — and that hop is the substitutability contract doing its job, not plumbing ([§11.8](#118-computed-exports-and-generic-boundaries)'s imposed contract).
+Each *generic* seam costs one output connection entry — and that hop is the substitutability contract doing its job, not plumbing ([§11.8](#118-computed-connections-and-generic-boundaries)'s imposed contract).
 - **Policy** binds at deployment: `Simulation(world; ..., stop_on = (...))`
   names root-exported `Bool` output faces, OR-combined, validated against the `Build`, recorded in the run metadata (the trace header's deployment block,